ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 ## [From _The Friend; a Religious and Literary Journal (1827-1906)_](https://iiif.archivelab.org/iiif/sim_friend-a-religious-and-literary-journal_1863-12-19_37_16?page=3)

 #### 1863-12-19 &middot; Philadelphia

 <table style="width: 100%;"><tr><td style="width: 50%">

-THE FOOTSTEPS OF DECAY.

-TRANSLATED FROM AN ANCIENT SPANISH POEM.
 Oh! let the soul its slambers break,
 Arouse its senses and awake,